-The following safety regulations are posted in the program lab.
-They are designed to assure compliance with OSHA Safety Requirements, should be regularly reviewed by program faculty and students, and should be followed explicitly:
+The following safety regulations are posted in the program lab and should be regularly reviewed and followed by program faculty and students:

 1. Inspection of Therapeutic Equipment:

 All therapeutic equipment in the lab will be inspected for safety, and calibrated (as appropriate) annually.
 Supplies required for use of the equipment will also be inspected when appropriate.
 Inspection records are filed in the Program Director's office.